Azure/eno/docs/reconciliation.md

 > Client-side patching is supported by setting `--disable-ssa`.
 But beware that Eno can only add and update fields.
 Fields no longer returned from the synthesizer will not be removed.

+## Deletion

+Resources are automatically deleted if they are no longer synthesized (returned by the synthesizer) for a given composition.

+> This can be disabled by setting the `eno.azure.io/deletion-strategy: orphan` annotation on the composition.

 ## Annotations

 Eno synthesizers can use special annotations to configure the Eno reconciler.